mohancse1707/mohan.github.com/_posts/2021-10-02-Online-Bookstore-API-Spring-Boot.md

 :exclamation: Make sure Java and Maven installed and set in the system path before proceeding to build & deployments.

-### Missing Query / Clarifications

-I could see something is not clear / maybe I am wrong in the checkout operation requirement. didn't get time to review my query as I received the assignment Thursday evening.

-Promotional code is an optional parameter and on the other side, we need to set discounts (in %) against each book type/classification.

-I have not seen any relation between Promotional code and discounts, what's the use of promotional code since we are applying the discount based on book type.

 ### My Assumption

 * Apply discount against book type only if there is any promotional code value in checkout API.